It is my lot in life to be incapable of reading the word “irrevocable” without being reminded of this quote:

 As Ellis says, “Your ‘pop feminist’ hot takes can have elements of internalized misogyny, namely the visceral aversion to a thing that women and teenage girls like while giving a pass to or ignoring altogether other, equally high-profile media of the day [e.g. the “Transformers” movies] that has the moral benefit of not needing to provide ‘strong role models’ for teenage girls.”
 As a result, the “Twilight” series was under more intense scrutiny than concurrent media of similar quality, mostly because people disguised their misogynistic hatred of the books and their audience behind so-called “critique” of the writing itself.
 Ellis caveats, “I’m not saying all criticism of ‘Twilight’ was disingenuous, but after a while the ‘it’s problematic!!1’ argument starts to feel like a lazy excuse to hate on a popular thing teenage girls liked, rather than good-faith criticism.”

 This is not to say that “Twilight” is not riddled with problematic elements; it is.
 There’s the wide age gap and unequal power dynamic between Edward and Bella, which is made all the more eye-catching by the recent cultural conversation regarding sexual manipulation and what constitutes consent (and is exacerbated by “Breaking Dawn”’s imprinting storyline, in which Jacob falls in love with a literal newborn baby).
 There’s the appropriation and misrepresentation of an actual Native American people’s (the Quileute tribe) legends and belief system and the portrayal of characters of color as uncontrollably “savage.”
-There’s the glossed-over backstory where Jasper was a major in the Confederate Army before becoming a vampire against his will and was then manipulated into helping his sire, a Mexican vampire named Maria, conquer and kill.
+There’s the glossed-over backstory where Jasper was a major in the Confederate Army before becoming a vampire against his will and was then manipulated into helping his sire, a Mexican vampire named Maria, conquer and kill (there’s a lot there).
 There’s the uncomfortable truth that neither Edward nor Jacob are desirable love interests as they both infringe on Bella’s agency by kissing her against her will (Jacob), damaging her car so she couldn’t interact with a rival for her affections (Edward) and breaking into her room to give her a romantic ultimatum (both), just to name some specific examples.

 This last point is made especially tense due to the existence of Rosalie’s storyline.
 For those not in the know, Rosalie Hale, one of Edward’s “adopted” vampire sisters, was a 1930s socialite who got gang-raped by her fiancé and his friends, after which Carlisle, the patriarch of the Cullen clan, found her beaten nearly to death and turned her into a vampire.
 Rosalie, in a savage act of revenge, violently murdered every man who forced himself on her.